Thokas99/Laboratory_of_Mathematical_Modelling/README.md

 ![Local Image](Graphs/Transmission_rate_perturbation_infected_I(t).png)

 Libraries Used
-- NumPy: A powerful library for numerical computing in Python.
+- *NumPy*: A powerful library for numerical computing in Python.
-- SciPy: A library for scientific computing that includes modules for numerical integration (odeint is used from scipy.integrate for solving ODEs).
+- *SciPy*: A library for scientific computing that includes modules for numerical integration (odeint is used from scipy.integrate for solving ODEs).
-- Matplotlib: A plotting library for creating visualizations in Python.
+- *Matplotlib*: A plotting library for creating visualizations in Python.
-- Questionary: a library that allows better user imput data
+- *Questionary*: a library that allows better user imput data